-- D. The commissioner upon proper showing, shall issue his order in accordance with the application submitted. - E. A transporter who has been issued an order establishing a gas supply acquisition service area or gas supply transportation service area may make application for an extension or the establishment of additional gas supply acquisition service area or gas supply transportation service area in connection with an application made pursuant to Section 555(C) of the Act. - F. All hearings under §555(F) of the Act shall be in accordance with the rules of procedure of the commissioner, except that notification of interested parties shall be in accordance with this regulation. - G. Nothing contained in this regulation shall be construed as a limitation upon the power of the commissioner to order overlapping gas supply acquisition service areas or gas supply transportation service areas for service of an area already being served by another transporter. - H. Any action taken by a transporter within a gas supply acquisition service area or gas supply transportation service area shall be subject to all other rules and regulations pursuant to R.S.
+- commissioner, except that notification of interested parties shall be in accordance with this regulation. - H. Nothing contained in this regulation shall be construed as a limitation upon the power of the commissioner to order overlapping gas supply acquisition service areas or gas supply transportation service areas for service of an area already being served by another transporter. - I. Any action taken by a transporter within a gas supply acquisition service area or gas supply transportation service area shall be subject to all other rules and regulations pursuant to R.S.
 30:501 et seq., and the Louisiana Constitution of 1974.